 But since the end of December 2020, it has been authorised to start flying again in a progressive manner.
 Since then, the manufacturer has already delivered 130 aircraft of this model.
 In the three months to the end of the quarter, the company's revenues amounted to $17 billion, up 44% year-on-year.

 Excluding special items, adjusted earnings per share were 40 cents.
-In Q2 2021, cash and marketable securities are estimated at $21.3 billion.
+Cash and marketable securities in Q2 2021 are estimated at $21.3 billion.

 After returning to profit in the previous quarter, Boeing saw its accounts slip back into the red in Q3 2021.
 Between July and September, the aircraft manufacturer posted a net loss of $132 billion (or -19 cents per share), compared with a loss of $466 million (or -79 cents per share) a year earlier.